coryodaniel/yodeler/README.md

 * :tags   - [Array<String,Symbol>, String, Symbol] :tags ([]) array of tags to apply to metric/event
 * :sample_rate - [Float] :sample_rate (1.0) The sample rate to use
 * :to - [Array<Symbol>, Symbol] :to array of endpoint names to send the metric/event to.
 If not set will send to Yodeler::Client#default_endpoint_name
+* :meta - [Hash] :meta additional meta data to send with metric/event.
+Meta data like :tags, :hostname and :timestamp are merged into this hash

 #### Gauge
 ```ruby